sonoUnoTeam/sonoUnolib/docs/getting_started.md

-The sonoUno library provides generic tools to import audio files, transform the sound waves and export them.
-The most important class is the [Track](sonounolib.tracks.Track) class.
+The most important class provided by the sonoUno library is the [Track](sonounolib.tracks.Track) class.
 It stores information intrinsic the sound waves:

 - the sampling rate (default: 44100 Hz)
 - the maximum amplitude (default: 1)
 - the sound wave as a float64 numpy array.

 and also a timestamp marker `cue_write` that indicates when will occur the next writing on the track.
 Tracks manage their own data buffer, which is automatically resized as more sounds are added to it.

 ## Environments